- How do I contact you?

 - What are your Covid policies?

 Safety of patients and staff is NCMA’s top priority.
 We have waived fees when appointment cancellations are due to Covid-19 so as to not penalize people due to unexpected circumstances related to the pandemic.
-Our waiting room is closed, except by prior arrangement.
-If relevant, please call our office to coordinate waiting room space prior to your appointment.
-Once scheduled, your provider will contact you before your appointment to review a comprehensive list of Covid-19 related questions.
+Prior to your appointment, we will contact you to review a list of Covid-19 related questions.
 We require that you call if anything changes between the time of providing this information and your appointment, and we also will contact you if anything changes on our end.
 You must wear a mask inside our clinics until directed otherwise.
+The person being examined likely will be able to remove their mask for part of the appointment, and if the appointment spans lunch, this may be taken without a mask in the exam room.

-When you arrive at either clinic location, please call 207-594-2952 to give notice of your arrival and wait in your car until a staff member comes outside to greet you.
-Leave a message if your call goes to voicemail, and someone should be with you very shortly.
-If nobody comes out within 5 minutes of leaving a voicemail, do please call again.
-Our staff member will be wearing a mask when she comes out.
-You need to wear a mask- covering nose and mouth) to exit your vehicle.
-At this time, if you do not have a mask that meets our clinic standards, or if you prefer to use one of our masks, we will provide one of our masks (surgical or gir.co).
+If you do not have a mask that meets our clinic standards, or if you prefer to use one of our masks, we will provide one of our masks (surgical or gir.co).
 Acceptable masks are N95, KN94, KF94, surgical or tightly woven and well-fitted cloth.
-We also will review Covid-19 screening questions to determine if there have been any changes.
-If no changes have occurred, we will lead you into the building.
-You will be given your own office space for the duration of the appointment.
-This space is sanitized between patients; there are no more than two patients per day, and most often only one patient per day) and there is a powerful air filter in the room.
-You may remove your mask only in this office and only when directed by a staff member.
-You will complete your appointment in that office with minimal contact from staff, who will wear a mask when in the same room/area as you and generally in all common areas.
+The exam room is sanitized between patients and there is a high grade HEPA filter running in that room.
+You may remove your mask only in the exam room and only when directed by a staff member.
+You will complete most, if not all, of your appointment in that room, with limited in person contact with staff, who will wear a mask when in the same room/area as you and in all common areas.
 Video conferencing is used in our Covid set up, so please contact us if you struggle with screen-time or have general testing questions.
 You also can contact us if you are worried about how this set up might impact the usefulness of your test results.

 Please be honest with your symptoms and recent exposures; NCMA staff will also tell you if we have symptoms or recent exposures so that you can decide if you feel safe coming in person to the clinic.
 We will find another time to see you if needed and you will not be penalized for needing to reschedule due to Covid-19.